johnlockejrr/pylaia/docs/usage/language_models/index.md

 # Explicit language modeling with n-grams

 PyLaia supports lattice rescoring using a statistical language model.
 This documentation gives instructions to build a language model with [kenlm](https://kheafield.com/code/kenlm/).

+!!! note
-Note that you can also use [SRILM](http://www.speech.sri.com/projects/srilm/).
+    You can also use [SRILM](http://www.speech.sri.com/projects/srilm/) to build an ARPA language model.

 To decode with a language model, you need: